withastro/astro/.changeset/many-weeks-sort.md

 'astro': minor
 ---

-Form support in ViewTransitions router
+Form support in View Transitions router

 The `<ViewTransitions />` router can now handle form submissions, allowing you to retain stateful UI.
 This feature is opt-in for semver reasons and can be enabled by adding the `handleForms` prop to the component like so: